-“Don’t worry child,” she said, “We are going to put you up in our stable, it’s is the only place left.”
-She leaned toward me and whispered, “I’ll tell you, our stable is better than a lot of the rooms you would have gotten back there.” as she motioned towards town.
+“Don’t worry child,” she said, “We are going to put you up in our stable, it’s the only place left.”
+She leaned toward me and whispered, “I’ll tell you, our stable is better than a lot of the rooms you would have gotten back there.” she motioned toward town.
 She laughed again as she disappeared into the inn.

 I heard the clink of coins being exchanged and knew this was where we were going to be staying.

 Joseph walked out, shrugged his shoulders, holding his hands apart as if saying, “What are you going to do?’